cjdoris/Countries.jl/README.md

 Julia package for handling the countries on Earth.

-It is based on the data here: https://github.com/stefangabos/world_countries.

-All countries/territories/etc. in ISO-3166 are defined by default.
+All 249 countries/territories/etc. in ISO-3166 are defined by default.
 It is possible to add more user-defined countries or add aliases for existing countries.

 ## Install